-We source fabrics for our designs which are the least harmful for the environment and the people who process them.
+We source fabrics which are the least harmful for the environment and the people who process them.
 Sourcing with intention is an ongoing journey for us, and so this page will be updated with all of the fabrics used in our current styles.
-Our quest to learn more about the source of the original fibre, the truth of the processes involved taking fibre to yarn, the weaving and the dyeing means that we are always gaining more knowledge which we want to share with you here;
+Our quest to learn more about the source of the original fibre, the truth of the processes involved taking fibre to yarn, the weaving and the dyeing means that we are always gaining more knowledge which we want to share with you:

 Organic & Handwoven Cotton

 Woven on handlooms in Gujurat, north west India.